Lightspace-Official/Lightfinder/README.md

 4. And launch the EXE!

 ## How to Update
-To update the words, on Windows (only supported OS) click on the UPDATE.bat file and follow the prompts.
-Please note that this file will ONLY update the words, not the entire Lightfinder.
-Instead you will have to come to our offficial website and download it again.
+For minor updates, use the UPDATE.bat or launch the Lightfinder.py, (New feature: Lightfinder now asks you to update!) and say 'yes' or 'y' to update, but this is only for minor updates, for major updates, go to our website and download our installer to update.

 ### Specifications
-Right now PythonPedia is best supported for Winndows, as we have created a package for it, it will work OK on Linuuz and MacOS, but it would remove some features, such as updating easily, running from directly the installer, and not downloading extra programs (which in our case, is Python).
+Right now PythonPedia is best supported for Windows, as we have created a package for it, it will work OK on Linux and MacOS, but it would remove some features, such as updating easily, running from directly the installer, and not downloading extra programs (which in our case, is Python).
+If there are other developers who know how to compile python to Linux or MacOS executables please notify us as soon as possible.

 ## Contribution
 If you want to contribute to this project, by submitting a new word, please [fill in this form](https://form.jotform.com/212341044897052) or if you want to contribute to the code please do so, if you have some knowledge of Python or Batchfile.